 How to store tomato sauce

-Once you have finished the sauce you can store it in a covered container for up to 1 week in the refrigerator or transfer it to freezer safe containers (or bags) and keep it for 3-4 months if well sealed.
+Once you have finished the recipe you can store it in a covered container for up to 1 week in the refrigerator or transfer it to freezer safe containers (or bags) and keep it for 3-4 months if well sealed.

 If you try my recipe for Italian Pomodoro Sauce I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.